stackblitz/docs/docs/guides/codeflow/integrating-codeflowapp-bot.md

 # {{ $frontmatter.title }}

-This page walks you through integrating CodeflowApp Bot into your project.
+This page covers integrating CodeflowApp Bot into your project.

 ## What is CodeflowApp Bot?